 These were and still are my dad’s favorite cookies and every time I eat one I’m reminded that sometimes the simplest things in life are the best.

-There’s nothing flashy about reginelle – no bright colors or sprinkles – but that’s what makes them stand out.
+There’s nothing flashy about reginelle – no bright colors like rainbow cookies – but that’s what makes them stand out.

-These cookies are perfect with a cup of coffee, or espresso, and are a welcome addition to any holiday cookie platter.
+These cookies (along with S cookies) are perfect with a cup of coffee, or espresso, and are a welcome addition to any holiday cookie platter.

 How to make it